Table of Contents

 “Hi [FIRST NAME]

-I was reading your blog this evening and saw that you have a fabulous resource page.
+I was reading your NAME OF THEIR BLOG POST this evening and saw that you have a fabulous resource page.
 So, I’ve added it to my resource page.
 See it here: [YOUR WEBSITE RESOURCE PAGE].

 I have a similar, but non-competing website that might be helpful or useful to your audience.